Day-Cohort-77/Bug-Ranch-michaelphhelps/README.md

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.

-   >  database is declared as a variable that holds two separate arrays that is iterated through different modules throughout our bug wrangler ranch code.
+   >  the database variable is an object that contains two arrays of objects that are iterated through different modules throughout our bug wrangler ranch code.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?

-   > within the hireDrovers function, (herdSize) is the parameter that is then divided by 10 to declare the variable numberNeeded. the (herdSize) parameter is given its value via the argument of (cattleToDrive) declared in the main module.
+   > within the hireDrovers function, (herdSize) is the parameter. the (herdSize) parameter is given its value via the argument of (cattleToDrive) declared in the main module.

 ## When You Are Done